dan-fritchman/Thesis/content.md

 ### Compilation to Simulation and Physical Verification

-For FinFET technologies including Intel 16nm, ALIGN uses a combination of gate-array layout style and gate-stacking similar to that described in chapter 6.
+For FinFET technologies including Intel 16nm, ALIGN uses a combination of gate-array layout style and gate-stacking similar to that described in \autoref{chap:progcustom}.
 Each "unit" FinFET is of identical length.
 Schematic and netlist-level transistors then layer a "stack spec" parameter combination, in which an integer number of copies of the unit FinFET can be arrayed in either parallel or series.
 Devices use the common nomenclature for parallel unit-transistors, "number of fingers" or `nf`.
 Series connected devices use a (less common) `stack` parameter.

 ```python